 Det var de djärvaste som först bröt upp.
 Det var de oförvägna som först gav sig ut på den avskräckande färden över det stora havet.
 De som stannade kvar, de tröga och tvehågsne, kallade dem äventyrslystna.

-In 1995, the musical Kristina från Duvemåla – with a 4 hour long score rooted in Swedish folk tradition – premiered in Malmö, Sweden after 5 years in the making.
-That autumn I was 12; far too young to understand the magnificent story about love in Duvemåla meadow, the weather’s merciless fickleness, the daughter’s death, the courage it took to break away, the roots of the Astrachan apple tree, the struggle with faith, and the everlasting love.
+In 1995, the musical Kristina från Duvemåla premiered in Malmö, Sweden with a 4 hour long score rooted in Swedish folk tradition after 5 years in the making.
+That autumn I was 12; far too young to understand the magnificent story of love in the Duvemåla meadow, the weather’s merciless fickleness, the daughter’s death, the courage it took to break away, the roots of the Astrachan apple tree, the questioning of faith, and everlasting love.

 Notes on the translation